leddoo/rug/main.md

         - tile command masks.
 - granularity:
     - might want to cache strokes.
-        - that should be pretty easy:
-            - stroke_path as function, returning "soa" path.
-            - ability to fill "soa" paths.
-            - actually, fills should be soa too -> reduced per-tile branching.
-            - so transform should return soa path.
     - best would be to do all exec steps in one pass.
         - so tile masks should be optional.